Rockin' Around the Christmas Tree: Chart performance and sales

 Although Decca released the single in both 1958 and again in 1959, it did not sell well until Lee became a popular star in 1960.
 That Christmas holiday season, Lee's "Rockin' Around the Christmas Tree" placed on the Billboard Hot 100 chart for the first time, eventually peaking at No. 14.
 It continued to sell well during subsequent holiday seasons, peaking as high as No. 3 on Billboard's Christmas Singles chart in December 1965.
 Lee said, "It was magic, and I think we all knew it.
 It took a few years to take off, but once it did, it really did."

-Lee's 1958 recording still receives a great deal of airplay, as radio station formats ranging from top 40 to adult contemporary to country music to oldies to even adult standards have played this version.
-It has since turned into a perennial holiday favorite, and due to rule changes in 2014 has returned annually to the Billboard Hot 100 chart, reaching an all-time chart peak of No. 2 during the 2019 holiday season.
+The song experienced a large resurgence in popularity due to its use in the film Home Alone in 1990.
+Lee recalled, "Somebody called me and said, “Have you seen the movie Home Alone?
+You ought to, because they've got "Rockin'” really featured in it.”
+That's when it really took off with the youngsters.
+I knew it was special, but you never know what's going to be a hit — if you did, we'd all have hits every day.
+It has been a wonderful gift."